22 – How to impress a potential customer with credentials without being labeled as a show-off? Public speakers have someone else introduce them, a real estate company made a slight improvements to their phone service by directing people to “Jane, who has 10 years of experience with houses in upper p

 We are always negotiating.
-A lot of our decisions in life are shaped and determined by the degree we are able to convince other people of something.
-It could be an idea, a dinner suggestion or the direction a certain project will take.
+The degree to which we are able to convince others of something shapes and determines a lot of our life decisions.
 In business, negotiation reaches another level.
 When you are trying to attract customers and make a sale what are the best methods to be persuasive?
 I found this website with a summary of Noah Goldstein’s, Steve Martin’s and Robert Cialdini’s Yes!
 50 Scientifically Proven Ways to be Persuasive.
 The book uses research in psychology as a tool to improve your marketing efforts.
 Amazing how details count, plan ahead, sometimes a small action can be the tipping point for your business growth.
 Here are some of the coolest in my opinion:

 #9 – A small gift makes people want to reciprocate.
 People who received a small no-strings-attached gift from a stranger were twice as likely to buy raffle tickets from him than those who were just pitched on raffle tickets.